Generated at: 2026-08-15 04:47:43

 SHOEISHA iD

-* Former SE Membership members can log in using the same registration information (email address & password).
+* Former SE Membership users can log in using the same registration information (email address and password).

 SalesZine Day 2023 Winter(AD)

-Achieving 1.5x New Orders: Practical Case Studies in Customer Success Using Corporate Data for Both Offensive and Defensive Strategies
+Examples of 1.5x New Order Growth!
+Practical Case Studies in Customer Success Using Corporate Data for Both Offensive and Defensive Strategies

 To maximize LTV, it is essential to deepen continuous relationships with customers rather than viewing a sale as the end of the process.
-The key lies in implementing Customer Success (CS) optimized for each individual client.
-However, many companies establish specialized departments when introducing CS, which often makes it difficult to centralize customer data across different divisions.
+The key lies in practicing Customer Success (CS) optimized for each individual customer.
+However, many companies establish specialized departments when introducing CS, which often makes it difficult to centralize customer data across departments.
 Furthermore, for more effective CS, it is vital to implement optimal approaches to customers even during the sales stage.
-Masafumi Yuasa, Executive Officer of the DX Group at the Sales Division of uSonar, explains the methods for utilizing corporate data to enhance CS, sales, and cross-departmental collaboration and efficiency.
+Masafumi Yuasa, Executive Officer of the DX Group, Sales Division at uSonar, explains the methods for utilizing corporate data to enhance CS, sales, collaboration, and operational efficiency.

 uSonar supports corporate CS and marketing activities by providing the customer integration platform "uSonar," which is equipped with the corporate master database "LBC."
-Mr. Yuasa of uSonar states, "To maximize LTV, CS requires a dual approach: a 'defensive' strategy focused on usage and retention, and an 'offensive' strategy focused on expanding sales."
+Mr. Yuasa of uSonar states, "For CS to maximize LTV, both 'defensive' measures, such as improving usage and retention rates, and 'offensive' measures, such as expanding sales, are necessary."

-First, regarding the 'defensive' strategy, ensuring that customers renew their contracts is a critical KPI.
-As uSonar provided uSonar to many companies, the company encountered challenges such as 'wanting to increase post-implementation retention rates,' 'preventing churn among key accounts,' and 'increasing service utilization rates among client companies.'
-Consequently, the company began strengthening its CS structure around 2019 and has since implemented various initiatives.
+First, regarding defensive strategies, ensuring customer contract renewal is a critical KPI.
+As uSonar itself provided uSonar to numerous companies, it encountered challenges such as wanting to increase post-implementation retention rates, prevent churn among key accounts, and improve service utilization rates among client companies.
+Consequently, the company has been strengthening its CS structure and implementing various initiatives since around 2019.

-The CS department is structured with a manager overseeing two units: Customer Success and Customer Support.
-The Customer Success unit provides proactive support, including regular check-in calls to individual clients and hosting periodic one-to-many seminars to introduce new features and encourage adoption.
-These seminars are actively held to maintain engagement, as they also serve as valuable opportunities to identify client challenges and requirements.
-Conversely, the Customer Support unit focuses primarily on handling inquiries, such as questions and troubleshooting.
+The CS department structure consists of a manager overseeing two units: Customer Success and Customer Support.
+The former acts as a backup, conducting regular check-in calls with individual companies and hosting periodic one-to-many seminars to introduce new features and encourage their use.
+Seminars, in particular, are actively held to maintain touchpoints, as they serve as opportunities to identify customer pain points and requests.
+Meanwhile, the latter, the Customer Support team, focuses primarily on handling inquiries, such as customer questions and troubleshooting.

 ユーソナー株式会社 営業本部 DXグループ 執行役員 湯浅将史氏

-"We conduct regular check-ins even with clients who report no issues, providing follow-ups at least once every three months to uncover potential challenges.
-Even if there are no issues immediately after implementation, client needs evolve over time—whether after a few months, a year, or two to three years.
-If we fail to notice these changes and neglect the relationship, satisfaction may decline, potentially leading to churn," says Mr. Yuasa.
+"We conduct regular check-ins even with customers who report no specific issues, following up at least once every three months to uncover potential challenges.
+Even if there are no problems immediately after implementation, customer needs evolve over time—after a few months, a year, or even two to three years.
+If we fail to notice these changes and neglect the account, satisfaction may decline, potentially leading to churn," says Mr. Yuasa.

-However, resources are not infinite, making it impossible to address every single challenge or concern.
+However, resources are not infinite, even when attempting to address all challenges and concerns.
 To respond efficiently, prioritizing follow-ups is essential.
-Therefore, uSonar categorizes clients into a matrix based on company size and annual transaction value to determine the priority for follow-up activities.
+Therefore, uSonar categorizes companies into a matrix based on company size and annual transaction value to determine the priority for follow-up activities.

-For 'S-tier Clients' (Premium Clients), who utilize the service extensively and achieve business growth alongside our products, we provide the highest priority support and follow-up.
-For 'A-tier Clients' (Potential Clients), who may be large in scale but have limited implementation departments or feature usage, we proactively approach them with case studies and feature introductions, aiming to help them reach the status of S-tier Clients.
+For 'S-Class Customers' (Premium Customers)—those with extensive usage scope and scale who are achieving business growth alongside our products—we provide top-priority support and follow-up.
+For 'A-Class Customers' (Potential Customers)—those with large company sizes but limited implementation departments or functions—we actively approach them by sharing case studies and feature introductions, aiming to help them reach the status of S-Class Customers.

-For 'B-tier Clients' (Semi-Premium Clients), who may be smaller in size but have high transaction values, we provide follow-ups with a focus on mitigating churn risk, while keeping in mind the potential for increased transaction value, such as with high-growth startups.
-Finally, for 'C-tier Clients' (Clients with both small company size and low transaction value), we do not neglect them but provide as much follow-up as possible based on their situation.
+For 'B-Class Customers' (Semi-Premium Customers)—those with smaller company sizes but high transaction values—we provide follow-ups with a focus on avoiding churn risk, while keeping in mind the potential for increased transaction value, such as with high-growth startups.
+Finally, for 'C-Class Customers' (companies with both small size and low transaction value), we do not neglect them but provide as much follow-up as possible depending on the situation.

 Next Page

-Collecting the 'Corporate Information' Necessary to Determine the Timing for Offense and Defense
+Collecting the "Corporate Information" Necessary to Determine the Timing of Offense and Defense

 • Facebook